pepperize/cdk-autoscaling-gitlab-runner/README.md

 ### Bigger instance type

-By default t3.nano is used for the manager/coordinator and t3.micro instances will be spawned.
+By default, t3.nano is used for the manager/coordinator and t3.micro instances will be spawned.
 For bigger projects, for example with [webpack](https://webpack.js.org/), this won't be enough memory.

 ```typescript